Bettina Röhl: Feminism

 In April 2005, Röhl contributed a critical three-part feature to Cicero under the eye-catching titles "Die Sex-Mythen des Feminismus", "Die Gender Mainstreaming-Strategie", and "Der Sündenfall der Alice Schwarzer?".
 She revealed herself to be a resolute critic of what she called "gender mainstreaming" and of 1970s-style radical feminism of the kind advocated by Alice Schwarzer in her book "Der kleine Unterschied und seine großen Folgen" ("The small difference and its big consequences").
 In a headline-grabbing assertion, she states: "This idea of the penis as a weapon of domination is a core part of Schwarzer's doctrine.
 This kind of feminism can be boiled down as follows: women are people, men must still be made into people".

-On the occasion of the warding of the Theodor W. Adorno Award to the philosopher, literary scholar and queer theoretician Judith Butler, Röhl warmed to her theme in her "Bettina Röhl direkt" column in Wirtschaftswoche.
-On the subject of "gender ideology", she wrote that in Norway the government provides subsidies of nearly €60 million annually for gender research and each project, one by one, has been written off as charlatanry.
+On the occasion of the awarding of the Theodor W. Adorno Award to the philosopher, literary scholar and queer theoretician Judith Butler, Röhl warmed to her work in her "Bettina Röhl direkt" column in Wirtschaftswoche.
+However, she has remained critical of the subject of "gender ideology", writing that in Norway the government provides subsidies of nearly €60 million annually for gender research and each project, one by one, has been written off as charlatanry.
 In a subsequent contribution, she described feminist currents as "a crime against humanity" and "gender mainstreaming" as "spiritual arson" ("geistige Brandstiftung").

 New Years Eve sexual assaults

-Following the widely publicised sexual assaults attributed to recent immigrants in the area between Cologne Cathedral and the city's main railway station (and elsewhere) during New Year's Eve 2015/2016, Röhl accused the television journalist Anja Reschke of downplaying the various alleged assaults.
+Following the widely publicised sexual assaults attributed to immigrants in the area between Cologne Cathedral and the city's main railway station (and elsewhere) during New Year's Eve 2015/2016, Röhl accused the television journalist Anja Reschke of downplaying the various assaults.